wp-plugins/gravity-forms-light-blue-api-add-on/readme.txt

 == Changelog ==

+= 1.0.4 =

+* Added support for a forthcoming change to the Light Blue API.

 = 1.0.3 =

 * Fixed a problem with parsing times entered via Gravity Forms' 'Time' advanced field.